 The money you contribute to an IRA is also deductible above-the-line, or at least some of it is.
 There are limits to how much you can invest based on your AGI before you claim these amounts as adjustments to income.
 Some other rules also apply, such as whether you or your spouse have access to employer-provided retirement plans.

-Health Savings Accounts
+Health Savings Account Deduction

-Student Loan Interest
+Student Loan Interest Deduction

-You can claim an above-the-line deduction for up to $2,500 in interest you pay per year on qualifying student loans if you’re pursuing a college education or you’re paying for a dependent or your spouse to do so.
+You can claim an above-the-line deduction for up to $2,500 in interest you pay per year on qualifying student loans if you’re pursuing a college education or you’re paying for a dependent or spouse to do so.

 AGI limits prior to claiming this deduction apply here, too, however.
 You can’t claim the student loan interest deduction if you’re a single taxpayer with an AGI of $85,000.
 You won’t be able to claim the entire $2,500 if your pre-student loan interest deduction AGI is $70,000 or more.